uoft-lgcu/lgcu.ca/index.md

 Thanks to TA-ships and instructorships, almost all of the graduate students in the department are also members of the Canadian Union of Public Employees (CUPE).
-CUPE 3902 advocates for graduate student employees at the University of Toronto (and many other contract academic workers!); the GSU represents graduate students across the University of Toronto.
+CUPE 3902 advocates for graduate student employees (and many other contract academic workers!) at the University of Toronto; the GSU represents graduate students across the University of Toronto.
 The LGCU is focused on the experiences of graduate students within the Department of Linguistics.

 We work with the rest of the department to improve the graduate experience.
 We